Is there a test of strength more pure than putting the wind beneath a natural stone?

 The challenge went unanswered for over 100 years until 1972, when Belfast man Jack Shanks, weighing just 11 1/2 stone, successfully hoisted the giant boulders with his bare hands.
 He returned the following year and walked himself into the history books by recreating Dinnie's feat and proving to the world that it could be done.
 Few have successfully lifted both Dinnie Stones unassisted over the years since Dinnie, showing just how difficut a task it is.
 Carrying them unassisted remains the Ultimate challenge!

 In recent times two modern era challenges have emerged.
 One is to lift and hold the stones for time.
 This was first introduced at the Aboyne Hughland Games in August 2016 by Drs Terry & Jan Todd and David Webster OBE.
 The first holder of the record was James Gardner with a very impressive 12.8 seconds.
 This has been pushed out to an incredible 46.2 seconds by Mark Haydock.
 A further challenge to evolve has been to pick the stones up in a farmers walk style and walk as far as possible without seting them down.
-This record is currently held by 4 time World's Strongest Man & 3 time Arnold Strongman Classic winner, Brian Shaw at 11 feet 6.5 inches.
+This record is currently held by one of the most loved British strongman competitors ever and former Europe's strongest man, Laurence Shahlaei at 14 feet 10 inches.

 The Potarch Hotel was closed for renovations in 2013 and the Steens were held in care by the Aboyne Highland Games committee.
 Renovations are now complete and in August 2016 the Steens were returned to their historical home in the new Potarch Cafe & Restaurant where they can now be seen and enjoyed by strength athletes the world over.